gitter-badger/ngcloud/docs/tutorial/own_pipe.rst

 .. warning:: Make sure it is **class name** and initiated objects specified in **stage_classnames**.
 Stage objects are created automatically during runtime.

+.. seealso:: See :py:class:`ngcloud.report.Report` for all the functionalities it provides.

 Generate the report
 -------------------